ClarkSource/k8t/README.md

 ### scaffolding

-Create a new project folder with a variants directory and an empty defaults file
+Create a new project folder with a cluster directory and an empty defaults file

 ```
 $ kinja new project foobar
 ```

-Create a new variant
+Create a new cluster

 ```
-$ kinja new variant cluster1
+$ kinja new cluster cluster1
 ```

 Create a new environment